eodeluga/snippets/JS_async_code.md

 });
 ```

-* If a function returns a Promise and you don't want to use the older .then syntax you can use the await syntactic sugar
+* If a function returns a Promise and you don't want to use the older <code>.then</code> syntax you can use the await syntactic sugar
 ```
 let value = await returnsAPromise();
 ```